Brentwood Probate Lawyer Helps Settle Claims, Close Debts for Estates

 I help my clients understand how these exceptions apply to their estate closing.
 For example, if children are named as beneficiaries to an estate in which the spouse is still living, it is possible that those debts can be transferred to the spouse so that the estate’s assets can be preserved.
 My goal is to preserve your loved one’s legacy by ensuring that any hard-won assets stay in the family and with other named beneficiaries.

 Closing an estate’s debts can be complicated, and you need an attorney who is experienced in probate law and litigation.
 Contact me, Judy A. Oxford Attorney at Law, to discuss the specifics of your loved one’s estate and learn how I can help.
 I offer a free consultation.
 Call my office at (615) 791-8511 or use my secure online form.
-I’m a Franklin probate lawyer known for getting results, and I’m ready to help you.
+I’m a Brentwood probate lawyer known for getting results, and I’m ready to help you.